 There is no state law requiring employers to offer group healthcare insurance to their employees, but most employers do provide this benefit.
-However, if any health insurance is offered, Arizona's insurance laws require policies to cover certain benefits (mandated benefits).
+However, if any health insurance is offered, Arizona's insurance laws require policies to cover certain benefits (mandated benefits) and give employees the right to continue group coverage in certain circumstances if coverage is lost.
 There is additional information about continuation and conversion requirements.

 Group insurance policies in Arizona may not discriminate against hemophiliacs (A.R.S.
 Sec.
 20-448).
-Coverage decisions and rate determinations may not be based on the existence of developmental delay or disability, of a genetic condition, or the fact that the individual is a victim of domestic violence.
+Coverage decisions and rate determinations may not be based on the existence of developmental delay or disability or a genetic condition, or the fact that the individual is a victim of domestic violence.

 Autism.
-Group plans, except small employer plans and limited benefit plans, may not exclude or deny coverage for a treatment or impose dollar limits, deductibles, and coinsurance provisions based solely on the diagnosis of autism spectrum disorder (A.R.S.
-Sec.
-20-1402.03). ...
+Group plans, except small employer plans and limited benefit plans, may not exclude or deny coverage for a treatment or impose dollar limits, deductibles, and ...